Taiyō Scandalous

 "Taiyou Scandalous" is the 13th major single (16th overall) released by the Japanese band Scandal.
 It was released in three editions: two Special Unit Editions and a Band Edition with different b-sides.
 The title track was produced by NAOTO (guitarist and leader of the group Orange Range), and it was used as the Itoen's "Stylee Sparkling" commercial song.
-The single reached #2 on the Oricon on its first week and charted for 6 weeks selling 39,033 copies.
+The single reached #2 on the Oricon Singles Chart, and charted for 6 weeks selling 39,033 copies.